Dental Hygiene BAS Information

 • Total Possible Score: 95 Points

 All program applicants are required to complete all GPA-Bearing Courses by the application deadline.
 Non-GPA Bearing Courses may be in-progress and completed by the end of Winter Quarter.
 We cannot waive any requirements.
-Program requirements include pre-requisite courses, TEAS test scores, observations, and a short essay.
+Program requirements include pre-requisite courses, Information Session attendance, ATDH test scores, observations, and a short essay.
 Additional documentation and required vaccinations will apply to accepted candidates.
 Applicants are responsible for ensuring that all materials are submitted and received properly by LWTech.
 While we try our best, it is not possible for the admissions office to notify applicants of missing materials or respond to applicant inquiries as to the status of their application.

 See below for details on admission criteria.